-SCOSC/12/7 Development Strategy for Central Bedfordshire
+SCOSC/11/7 Development Strategy for Central Bedfordshire

 The Committee received a report from the Executive Member for Sustainable Communities, Strategic Planning and Economic Development, that provided the draft Development Strategy for Central Bedfordshire.
 The Committee were asked to provide their views to the Executive Member prior to a 6-week public consultation.
-The Head of Development Planning and Housing Strategy explained that the Council was presently at an early stage of consultation on the draft strategy and that there would be further consultation undertaken after this initial 6-week consultation period towards the end of the year.
-It was commented that all residents who had previously responded to consultations would be consulted on the draft strategy and would be invited to comment during the consultation.
+The Head of Development Planning and Strategic Housing explained that the Council was presently at an early stage of consultation on the draft strategy and that there would be further consultation undertaken after this initial 6-week consultation period towards the end of the year.
+It was commented that all residents who had previously responded to consultations would be circulated with a copy of the draft strategy and would be invited to comment during the consultation.

-In response to questions from the public the Head of Development Planning and Housing Strategy commented that the strategy aimed to find a balance between housing and employment development for the area and the environment.
+In response to questions from the public the Head of Development Planning and Strategic Housing commented that the strategy aimed to find a balance between housing and employment development for the area and the environment.
 The key issues identified within the draft Development Strategy would stimulate debate locally about the most favoured approach to development.
 It was also commented that the draft Development Strategy was both housing and employment-led as an appropriate mix of the two was necessary to ensure sustainable communities.
-The Development Planning Project and Process Team Leader further explained the consultation process for the draft Development Strategy and the ways in which it corresponded with the Council's Statement of Community Involvement.
+The Local Development Framework (LDF) Project and Process Manager further explained the consultation process for the draft Development Strategy and the ways in which it corresponded with the Council's Statement of Community Involvement.

-A Member commented that the draft Development Strategy had been predicated on infrastructure based on the number of homes that were proposed to be developed.
-Concerns were raised that there would be a temptation to 'glue' on housing in existing urban areas.
-It was suggested that the draft Development Strategy should emphasise the development of a new urban settlement as opposed to developing housing in existing urban areas if the demand for housing exceeded the levels identified in the draft strategy.
+A Member suggested that the draft Development Strategy should emphasise the development of a new urban settlement as opposed to developing housing in existing urban areas if the demand for housing exceeded the levels identified in the draft strategy.
 There were concerns that there may be an increase in the number of houses proposed after the strategy had been subject to an examination in public.
-In response the Strategic Planning and Housing Team Leader commented that the number of homes proposed in the strategy was based on local population trends (the number of households plus 3.8%).
-A majority of the 28,750 homes proposed in the strategy had already been provided for.
+In response the Strategic Planning Team Leader commented that the number of homes proposed in the strategy were based on local population trends.
+Some of the 28,750 homes proposed in the strategy had already been delivered.
+The Member also commented that there was a need for sustainable infrastructure to be delivered alongside housing.
+In response the Executive Member for Sustainable Communities, Strategic Planning and Economic Development stated that if there was a need for a strategic urban extension to accommodate additional housing beyond the figure proposed in the draft Development Strategy then the Council would also deliver a strategic adjustment in infrastructure.